 The 4th Teachers' Day was celebrated at the Town Hall in Brazzaville on Sunday (27 June).

-The 4th Teachers' Day was celebrated at the Town Hall in Brazzaville on Sunday (27 June).
+Background: The 4th Teachers' Day was celebrated at the Town Hall in Brazzaville on Sunday (27 June).
 Minister of Education, Henri Lopes, paid warm tribute to the teachers, who comprise 50% of the civil service in the country.
 Mr. Lopes reminded the teachers of their importance in the country -- they are effectively in charge of a quarter of the population -- and told them that they should aim at bringing about improvements in the country.